edinburghhacklab/hacklab-training/syllabuses/G2/Small Laser Cutter/syllabus.md

   should not usually be used above 25C, and how to check the temperature
 * Basic use of the software
 * Setting appropriate power/speeds for different materials
-* Using the cutter's control panel to move the head/carriage
+* Using the cutter's control panel to move the head/carriage (don't move it outside the allowed area because there is no protection against this)
 * Positioning the workpiece and setting Z (vertical) alignment
+  * The 60cm alignment tool should be placed on the material at the left of the laser head/carriage and be made flush with the top of it
-* Using the test button before cutting
+* Using the test button before cutting (the red light indicates the outer boundary of the cutting/engraving area)

 ### Materials